JasonHershey/ConversionTest/Guidance/GetMaterials.md

   * Installer: [http://pscx.codeplex.com/releases](http://pscx.codeplex.com/releases/view/133199)

-    After installing both prerequisites, you must restart the computer.
-In order to use both components within the script.
+    After installing both prerequisites, you must restart the computer to use both components called by the script.

 ###Pandoc
 Pandoc is a document converter used in the script to create the new .docx files used in your classes.
 If you do not install Pandoc, the script will fail.